cubic-js/cubic/README.md

 This way our middleware functions and routed endpoints will work for *all* connection types, with no need to adjust them individually.

-Combined with express-like async middleware, this allows for modular features such as:
-- Automatic caching
-- Automatic auth token verification
-- Dynamic rate limits
-- Custom request loggers
-- And anything else that you can think of

-All without having to think about which protocol we're working with.
 For further understanding, here's a simple model showing the way a request will go until we get a response: